 Talk to anyone about traveling to Peru in particular and they will all have heard of Machu Picchu.
 The Inca site has been chosen as one of the Seven Wonders of the Modern World and is one of the most visited places in South America.
 Therefore, you may wonder what is Machu Picchu?
 And that’s a great question that we will answer.
 Therefore, together with the experts at Machu Travel Peru, we have prepared a small article answering this question.
 Most agree that Machu Picchu was built by the Inca Pachacutec.
 This was the greatest emperor of the Tahuantinsuyo who ruled from 1438 to 1471.
-The construction of Machu Picchu began when the Inca territories began to grow.
-Inca Pachacutec was the first to emerge beyond the Cusco valley after the victories over the Chancas who also lived in the region of Peru.
+The construction of Machu Picchu began when the Inca territories began to expand.
+Inca Pachacutec was the first to emerge beyond the Cusco valley after the victories over the Chancas who also lived in the region.
 Join us to learn about this imposing archaeological site.

 Answering the most important questions of Machu Picchu

 - What is the Inca city of Machu Picchu?

 - Discovering the ruins and their history

 WHAT IS THE INCA CITY OF MACHU PICCHU?